oslabs-beta/tkyo-drift/tkyo-drift/README.md

 - Dispatch training data through a batch upload\* using `tkyo train <path to data> <column name> <ioType>`
 - Request a CLI print out of the Cosine Similarity log's summary using `tkyo <number of days>`
 - Request a CLI print out of the scalar metric's log using `tkyo scalar`
-- Export the logs into your Data Viz platform
+- Export the logs into your external Data Viz platform

 ```
-* Do this from a strong PC, and then copy your data into the appropriate folders.
-Due to a number of factors (amount of data, length of individual records, lack of CUDA access, lack of memory, lack of cpu cores, count of embedding models) this process can take an exceptionally long time to complete.
+* We recommend that you do this from a strong PC, and then transfer your data into the appropriate folders.
+Due to a number of factors (amount of data, length of individual records, lack of CUDA access, lack of memory, lack of cpu cores, count of embedding models) this process can take an exceptionally long time to complete depending on the size of your training data.
 ```

 There is also a small training file downloader script in the util folder called downloadTrainingData.py that you can run to grab the training data from hugging face if you happen to be using a model for your workflow from there.